jdrumgoole/pyimport/README.md

 Well `pyimport` does a few things that mongoimport doesn't do (yet).

 - Automatic `fieldfile` generation with the option **--genfieldfile**.
-- Ability to stop and restart an import.
 - Supports several options to handle "dirty" data: fail, warning or ignore.
 - `--multi` option to allow multiple files to be imported in parallel.
+- `--asyncpro` an option to use asyncio to parallelize the import.
 - `--spiltfiles` option to split a large file into smaller files for parallel import.

-On the other hand [mongoimport](https://docs.mongodb.com/manual/reference/program/mongoimport/) supports the richer security options of the [MongoDB Enterprise Advanced](https://www.mongodb.com/products/mongodb-enterprise-advanced) product and because it is written in Go it can use threads more effectively and is generally faster.
+On the other hand [mongoimport](https://docs.mongodb.com/manual/reference/program/mongoimport/) supports the richer security options of the [MongoDB Enterprise Advanced](https://www.mongodb.com/products/mongodb-enterprise-advanced) product.
+It is also allows importing of JSON files.

 ## Examples